 How I walk people through it: lubed finger, pad facing up toward the navel, about two inches in, then curl forward in a “come here” motion.
 You’re feeling for a denser, spongy bump.
 You can also reach the prostate externally through the perineum - the area between the scrotum and anus.
 Firm, steady pressure there is how I warm Ben up before going internal.

-What Does Prostate Stimulation Feel Like?
+What Does a Prostate Orgasm Feel Like?

 The first time, it’s mostly just… unfamiliar.
 Not the fireworks Reddit promised.
 More like a slow heat building low in your body that you genuinely have no reference point for.
 You might feel like you need to pee - you don’t, that’s the prostate and bladder sharing a wall.
 Breathe through it.